<

 way the

 m.
 Elizabeth Richardson (b.
-1745) followed this same migratory route,
+1745) moved upriver into

 Goochland County.
 Their youngest child, William (1772-1854) m.